SindhuThalla/Cancer_Research/README.md

 # Installation
 To install this project, follow these steps:
-Clone the repository Navigate to the project directory in a terminal Run npm install to install the project dependencies
+Clone the repository
+Navigate to the project directory in a terminal
+Run npm install to install the project dependencies

 # Running the Tests
-To run the tests, run the following command in a terminal: npm run cy:run_spec for headless mode npm run cy:run_browser This command will run the tests on both Chrome and edge browsers.
+To run the tests, run the following command in a terminal: npm run cy:run_spec for headless mode npm run cy:run_browser to run the tests on both Chrome and edge browsers.

 # Test Cases

 The following test cases are covered in this project:
-Filling in the donation details and completing the payment process Verifying that the thank-you page shows the correct donation details Verifying that the transaction ID and reference code match
+Filling in the donation details and completing the payment process.
+Verifying that the thank-you page shows the correct donation details Verifying that the transaction ID and reference code match

 # Test Data